The Inherent Danger of Highway-Rail Crossings

 While you may follow every rule—looking both ways, stopping at lowered gates, and vacating the tracks as soon as you are able—there have been instances where the technology meant to keep cars and trains separated fails.
 In these situations, cars have crossed tracks in direct danger of being hit by an oncoming train.
 In most cases, by the time the train is in visual range of a car, it is too late to take action.

 When people are hurt as a result of train operator error or safety equipment failure, they are entitled to compensation for their damage and losses.
 While it may seem like something that could never happen to you, the annual number of railroad crossing accidents doubled last year in Pennsylvania.
-Be mindful of crossings, and if you are hurt as a result of negligence on behalf of the railroad, call an experienced injury attorney who can go to bat for your rights.
+Be mindful of crossings, and if you are hurt as a result of negligence on behalf of the railroad, call an experienced personal injury attorney who can go to bat for your rights.